OpenDigitalWorks/CatchmentAnalyser/README.md

 ## Installation
 The plug-in can be installed from the QGIS Plugins Manager, and updates become automatically available once submitted to the QGIS plugins repository.

+## How to
+**Network layer**
+Choose the line-based vector layer that comprises a topological network you want to analyse.
+The vector layer needs to have a projected CRS.
+Vector layers with a geographic CRS are ignored.

+**Custom cost**
+By default the tool will generate catchments based on the length of the network segments.
+If you want to apply a custom cost for time-based catchments for example please check the 'Custom cost' checkbox.
+If checked, choose the field of the network layer which contains the cost information from the drop-down menu.
+Costs need to be numerical.

+**Origin layer**
+Choose the point-based vector layer containing the origins from which catchment will be calculated.

+**Cost bands**:
+By default the origin names will be based on the the feature ids.
+If you have specific names of the origins please check 'Origin names' checkbox.
+If checked, choose the field of the origin layer that contains the origin names information.

 ## Software Requirements
 QGIS (2.0 or above) - http://www.qgis.org/en/site/